billux/log2xmpp/README.md

 $ JID_PASSWORD='a secrete password' ./log2xmpp.py --jid log2xmpp@example.net --room sysadmin@chat.example.net -p /var/run/log2xmpp/log2xmpp.pid --syslog /var/run/log2xmpp/syslog.sock --logcheck-filters
 ```

-TODO: create a systemd unit and a dedicated system user with permisions on _/var/run/log2xmpp/_.
+TODO: create a systemd unit and a dedicated system user with permissions on _/var/run/log2xmpp/_.

+## Contributing

+I'll be happy to receive your bugfixes, suggestions and improvements.

+*IMPORTANT:* the main repository is at https://gitlab.com/billux/log2xmpp.
+Please submit your bugreports and merge requests here and not at Github.

+## License

+`log2XMPP` is released under the terms of the GPLv3 license.